 - Shock and vibration - Optical encoders are typically rated for up to 100g of shock and 30g of vibration; resolvers can be rated for up to 200g of shock and 40g vibration

-Speed control, position control and torque control are performance requirements that factor into selecting the right feedback device for your application.
+Speed control, position control, and torque control are performance requirements that factor into selecting the right feedback device for your application.

-Speed control – The resolution you choose will be influenced by the update rate (velocity loop) and input frequency of your control.
+Speed control – The resolution you choose will be influenced by the update rate (velocity loop) and an input frequency of your control.

 For instance, if you are operating at a very slow speed, you need to make sure that your resolution is not too coarse or the control update may occur prior to your next count.

 Example - slow speed operation

 - Velocity loop of Drive = .000125 seconds

 - 50 rpm = .83 rev/sec = 300 deg./sec